-With summer fast approaching, it’s time to get planning your next getaway.
+With summer fast approaching, it is time to get planning your next getaway.
 Snorkeling is a great activity for any traveler, opening up the excitement of exploring the underwater world to everybody, including families with children, or those with limited experience.

-Once you’re feeling fully inspired for your next snorkeling trip, make sure you’re equipped with the right gear by checking out our guide to buying the Best Dry Snorkels for Diving.
+Whether you are on the debate of is a snorkel necessary for diving, it is always fun to snorkel when you are on a scuba holiday.
+Once you’re feeling fully inspired for your next snorkeling trip, make sure you are equipped with the right gear by checking out our guide to buying the Best Dry Snorkels for Diving.

 The World’s 9 Best Snorkeling Destinations